prami466/PredictWasteAct/README.md

 Visualization: matplotlib

 # 📦 Datasets Used
-NGO Dataset: A custom-curated dataset of NGOs in Hyderabad, including name, address, strength, and contact details.
+1. Food Wastage Prediction Dataset
+This dataset was sourced from Kaggle and contains various event-level parameters such as guest count, quantity of food prepared, pricing tiers, and food type.
+These features are used to train a machine learning model that predicts how many people the leftover food can serve.

 [Download Food Wastage Dataset from Kaggle](https://www.kaggle.com/datasets/trevinhannibal/food-wastage-data-in-restaurant?resource=download)

-Input Features: Simulated event-level features like guest count, food quantity, pricing indicators, and food type used to predict wastage.
+2. NGO Dataset (Hyderabad)
+A custom-curated dataset created through primary data collection from NGOs in Hyderabad.
+It includes NGO names, addresses, strengths (capacity to serve), and contact details.
+The dataset is used to match predicted food wastage with suitable NGOs based on distance and capacity.

-💡 Due to privacy and ownership considerations, the NGO dataset is not publicly hosted.
+⚠️ Due to privacy and ownership considerations, the NGO dataset is not publicly available.

-📬 If you're a student, researcher, or developer interested in accessing the dataset for academic or nonprofit purposes, feel free to reach out to me at [your.email@example.com].
+📬 If you're a student, researcher, or developer interested in academic/nonprofit use, feel free to email me at [pramithabodepudi@gmail.com] to request access.